romana/romana.github.io/faq/faq.md

 Both Flannel and Weave build overlay networks and encapsulate traffic between hosts, negatively affecting performance.

-Romana does need an overlay and can deliver native network performance, even in VPCs, across zones.
-Also, Romana not bridge traffic so network policy can be applied at layer 3 with iptables rules on the host.
+Romana does need an overlay and can deliver native network performance, even in Amazon VPCs, across zones.
+Also, Romana does not bridge traffic so network policy can be applied at layer 3 with iptables rules on the host.
 Support for network policy APIs with flannel requires a separate network policy controller from Canal and Weave requires a network policy controller to run on every node.

 ---